Your First Olympic Distance Triathlon: From Zero to 51.5

 Equipment Considerations

-You don’t need an expensive triathlon bike for your first race.
+You do not need an expensive triathlon bike for your first race.
 A road bike with clip-on aerobars is perfectly suitable for Olympic distance racing.
-What matters more is bike fit—an uncomfortable position leads to wasted energy and injury risk.
+What matters more is bike fit – an uncomfortable position leads to wasted energy and injury risk.

 Pacing the 40K